mne-tools/mne-python/mne/images/README.rst

 it as follows:

 - Refactor the Qt version checking into a `_check_version` function
-- Use local import of `QtCore` in each function definition instead of globally
+- Use a local (instead of a global) import of `QtCore` in each function definition
 - Do not call `qInitResources()` from the resource file itself, this function is called externally